leocengia/SCI-repo/README.md

 > enter or leave the property
 > during this time.

+**Agent-normalized template text**

+The entrance to the property closes between [XX AM/PM] and [XX AM/PM].
+Guests are not permitted to enter or leave the property during this time.

 **Important information**

 Verify any changes needed to front desk hours or